 - Fantastic Fauna – Chimeric creatures by artist and University of Tennessee professor Beauvais Lyons.

 - 2018 Tour of the Gregg – featuring Design Duet-Robert Keith Black And J. Ormond Sanderson, Jr. and Bob Trotman: Business as Usual

-Visit our Show & Tell page – experience up-close tours of individual exhibits, interviews with artists, behind-the-scenes tours, and much more.
+Visit our YOUTUBE channel – experience up-close tours of individual exhibits, interviews with artists, behind-the-scenes tours, and much more.